1. Orientation Session

 • To introduce students and parents/guardians to the mentors and the respective district organisers.

-• To conduct pre-service assessment on mentees, mentors and parents/guardians.
+• To conduct pre-service assessment on mentees and parents/guardians.

 2. Training Sessions